gbmhunter/blog/content/electronics/components/op-amps/_index.md

 ### Rail-to-Rail Op-Amps

-A _rail-to-rail_ op-amp is an op-amp which supports input voltages **near** the power rails, and can drive the output close to the power rails.
+A _rail-to-rail_ op-amp is an op-amp which supports input voltages **near** the power rails, and can drive the output close to the one or more  of the power rails.
 We must stress the word **NEAR**, as the op-amp's output voltage will never get exactly to the rail, due to the finite voltage drop across the output-stage transistors.
 Rail-to-rail op-amps just support wider ranged input voltages and can drive closer to the rails than general purpose op-amps can.
 Look for the **low level output voltage** (`\(V_{OL}\)`) parameter in the op-amp's datasheet.
 For "rail-to-rail" op-amps, this will usually be about 100-200mV about ground at normal load currents.

 {{% warning %}}
 "_Rail-to-rail_" op-amps cannot really output either rail voltage, just closer to it that general purpose op-amps.